Ordinances of the Saints 101: The Sacraments

 Those witnessing this may then state, “Amen,” to seal the ordination.

-The person being ordained may invite up to 12 persons to stand in the circle.
-Family members should get priority, but it is up to the individual being ordained.
-A member of the local Bishopric should stand in the circle, to show support, and/or an Evangelist from local the High Council representing the Patriarch and Matriarch.
+The person being being ordained may invite up to 12 persons to stand in the circle.
+Family members should get priority, but it is up to the individual receiving their ordination.
+A member of the local Bishopric should stand in the circle, to show support, and/or an Evangelist from the local High Council representing the Patriarch and Matriarch.
 A member of the Seventy may step in in cases where there are no Evangelists.

 If the number of persons is limited, then those participating should merely place both hands on the person’s head.
 However, if there are more than three and all of those in the circle, they should use an Order of Prayer or the True Order of Prayer based on the level of Endowments those in the circle have received.
 Again, other ministries may proceed differently.
 Please consult your church’s guidelines in these matters.